 Other amenities—like freight storage and distribution services—are quoted on an individual basis.
 Contact Redhawk to receive a quote.

-Redhawk’s innovative technology and efficient services are the cornerstone of the organization.
+Redhawk focuses on smart technology and efficient services to provide a wide range of 3PL solutions.
 Here’s a deeper look at its key features:

-All clients receive access to Redhawk’s proprietary transportation management system (TMS) and routing software, called vSpeed.
-This software replaced eFreightLine, the company’s previous control portal.
+All clients get access to Redhawk’s proprietary transportation management system (TMS) and routing software, called Redhawk TMS.
+The company also provides vSpeed, a custom inbound routing, optimization, and analytics software.
+These products replaced eFreightLine, the company’s previous control portal.

-Through these applications clients can unify all of their shipments onto a single dashboard—regardless of carrier or shipping method.
-Application programming interface (API) integrations are available to connect other tools, applications, and carrier systems as well.
+Through these applications, clients can unify all of their shipments onto a single dashboard—regardless of carrier or shipping method.
+API integrations are also available to build custom connections with other tools, applications, and carrier systems.

-Redhawk secures its title as a full-service 3PL company by offering freight storage and distribution services from its 185,000-square-foot warehouse.
+Redhawk secures its title as a full-service 3PL company by offering freight storage and distribution services from its four warehouse assets.

-The facility is located in Columbus, Ohio, for optimized logistics.
-This area is within 500 miles of nearly half of the US population—plus multiple major Canadian border crossings and Ontario population centers.
+The facilities are located in Columbus, Ohio, for optimized logistics.
+This area is within 500 miles of nearly half of the US population, plus multiple major Canadian border crossings and Ontario population centers.

 According to Redhawk, 62% of all US retail and manufacturing business occurs within 600 miles of Columbus—making it an ideal location for wholesalers and manufacturers.
-Furthermore, the warehouse is within a two hour drive of 13 intermodal rail terminals.
+Furthermore, the warehouses are all within a two-hour drive of 13 intermodal rail terminals.

-The geographic advantage of this facility means faster time-to-market and fewer miles traveled, working to reduce your transportation outlay.
+The geographic advantage of these facilities means faster time-to-market and fewer miles traveled, working to reduce your transportation outlay.